 It is not that the Surrogacy Regulation Bill 2016 emerged in a vacuum.
 In fact it marks the end of a continuum of debate and review at many levels, that began in the early 2000s, when commercialization of reproductive technologies made the news and India got tagged as a ‘baby outsourcing’ destination.
 16

-The Indian Council of Medical Research (ICMR) was first off the blocks with its Draft National Guidelines for the Accreditation, Supervision and Regulation of ART Clinics in India in 2002 that mentioned commercial surrogacy arrangements.
+The Indian Council of Medical Research (ICMR) proposed was first off the blocks with its Draft National Guidelines for the Accreditation, Supervision and Regulation of ART Clinics in India in 2002 that mentioned commercial surrogacy arrangements.
 The Ministry of Health and Family Welfare approved these guidelines in 2005.
 13 Commercial arrangements were not prohibited and these guidelines were ineffective, as they did not carry the weight of legislation.
 In response, the ICMR drafted the ‘Assisted Reproductive Technology Regulation Bill’ in 2008 (Draft ART Bill) This Bill went through repeated revisions in 2010, 2013 and 2014 as it moved through the Ministry of Health and Family Welfare, the Ministry of Law and Justice and the Cabinet successively.
 17 At this point the Bill stalled, and the Infertility Clinics lobby pushed back against the progressively tightening regulations in a growing medical industry worth $400 million annually.
 18 On the other hand, the Government continued to face pressure from media reports of surrogate exploitation, abandoned babies and condemnation for allowing ‘Indian Wombs for Rent’.
 19

 Report No. 228 of the Law Commission of India, on the ‘Need for Legislation to Regulate Assisted Reproductive Technology Clinics as well as Rights and Obligations to Parties to a Surrogacy’ was submitted to the Ministry of Law and Justice in Aug 2009.
 It highlighted the conflict of Interest involved in Commercial surrogacy, its impact on the family unit in society, and the complexities in safeguarding rights and freedoms of those involved.
 It recommended prohibition of commercial arrangements, while allowing altruistic surrogacy in a regulated framework that protected the rights of all parties involved, specially the surrogate child.
 20